xiangsx/gpt4free-ts/README.md

 ## Deploy with docker-compose

-first, you should create file .env; Follow step "Run with docekr"
+first, you should create file .env; Follow step "Run with docker

 deploy
 ```